This post contains affiliate links.

 Ground coffee is the easiest to get in a Vietnamese supermarket.
 There are usually very few choices of whole beans if any.
 There will also be a ton of instant coffee.
 Instant coffee is surprisingly gaining popularity in the country.

 The increasing speed of life has people looking for ways to save time.
-People that have some time to spare will go to a coffee shop to get a good cup of coffee.
-People that are in a hurry and want to make some coffee at home are opting for instant coffee.
+People who have some time to spare will go to a coffee shop to get a good cup of coffee.
+People who are in a hurry and want to make some coffee at home are opting for instant coffee.

 This means that in the supermarket a big part of the coffee isle will be occupied by instant coffee.
 However, that’s probably not what you’re looking for if you want the ‘real’ Vietnamese coffee taste.
 Ground coffee is the way to go.